Forensic Scientist

 Best Rated

-Asked by Eliza about 6 years ago
+Asked by Nico about 6 years ago

 I have not used cocaine in a year, why is my hair still testing positive for cocaine?